Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 #4.
 Practice self-care

 Taking care of yourself physically and emotionally is an essential life skill.
-There are many emotional self-care tips that will help you learn how to control emotions and keep your mind calm when life throws you a curveball.
+Many emotional self-care tips will help you learn how to control emotions and keep your mind calm when life throws you a curveball.

 The connection between mindfulness and emotional well-being has been scientifically established, and its benefits in treating anxiety, stress, and depression are well-known.